noyobo/esbuild-external-global/README.md

 [![Code Coverage][codecov-img]][codecov-url]
 [![Commitizen Friendly][commitizen-img]][commitizen-url]

-This is a plugin for [esbuild](https://esbuild.github.io/) that allows you to define global variables that are not bundled by esbuild.
+This is a function that defines the [esbuild](https://esbuild.github.io/) options alias for some external global variables

 ## Installation